-Norms-Based Screening
+1. Norms-Based Screening

 Companies involved in severe controversies related to environmental, social or governance issues are excluded.
 The United Nations Global Compact has formulated ten guiding sustainability principles regarding human rights, labour, environment and anti-corruption which are part of our internal screening.
 In addition, we assess the companies' involvement in violations of the International Labour Organization's (ILO) Conventions, the OECD Guidelines for multinational enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).
-Companies that are strongly misaligned (score of -10) with one of the first 15 UN Sustainable Development Goals are excluded as well (based on the MSCI SDG Net Alignment Score).

 A company is deemed to be involved in a severe controversy if by its actions it violates the basic sustainability principles related to environmental, social or governance issues.
-The Sustainable Development Goals (SDG) were set up in 2015 by the United Nations as a blueprint to achieve a better and more sustainable future for all people and the world by 2030.
-There are in total 17 SDGs, covering both social goals and environmental goals.
 The UN Global Compact is an international voluntary corporate citizenship initiative with ten guiding principles covering the areas of human rights, labour, environment and anti-corruption.

 These are based on universal consensus and are derived from: The Universal Declaration of Human Rights (UDHR), The International Labour Organization's Declaration on Fundamental Principles and Rights at Work, The Rio Declaration on Environment and Development and The United Nations Convention Against Corruption.